 A trade war can cause a recession or exacerbate an existing one.
 Look no further than the Smoot – Hawley tariffs implemented in the summer of 1930.
 Those protectionist policies, like many protectionist policies, resulted in a worsening economy due to the many unintended consequences that no politician or clairvoyant can predict.
 So if a material trade war becomes a full-fledged battle royale that lasts a year or longer, look for the contagion of flat or declining revenues impacting large multi-nationals to spread to the small business owner.
 So not only will small entrepreneurs see their revenues and cash flow begin to decline, the capital markets will not be accessible so cash shortfalls will start to impact commerce.

 No one goes bankrupt raising more money than she needs for her business.
 While the economy is still doing well with the dark clouds over the horizon, there is no better time than now to look at your business carefully and ascertain if you have the capital necessary to weather any potential storms on the horizon.
 Banks are still lending and interest rates, albeit rising, are still low by historically standards.
 If you need capital for your business, talk to your accountant and financial advisor and come up with a game plan on the appropriate mix of debt and/or equity capital you need to continue to accomplish your business objectives.
 And go to work immediately to get that capital now.

 We believe that SBA loans are still very attractive in this market as many of the loan covenants are less restrictive than traditional loans.
-Our team at SBA Lenders can provide you with a free SBA Lender Match Report listing a handful of good fit banks that lend to businesses just like yours.
-Our SBA Lender Match Reports save entrepreneurs like you precious time and money as we do the filtering for you, which results in you finding the right bank right now.
+Our team at SBA Lenders can provide you with a free Find Me a Lender Tool listing a handful of good fit banks that lend to businesses just like yours.
+Our Find Me a Lender Tool save entrepreneurs like you precious time and money as we do the filtering for you, which results in you finding the right bank right now.